SuavePirate/Xamarin.Flux/README.md

 The Flux pattern is a design pattern and client architecture focused on the flow of data.
 It was developed and designed by Facebook: https://facebook.github.io/flux/docs/overview.html#content

+Be sure to check out the Flux toolkit for more easily building your own flux apps here: https://github.com/suavepirate/fluxtoolkit

 It was designed to solve issues with scaling out large code bases and data sets by forcing unidirectional data flows and trickle down events and bindings.

 ## Basic Flux Example Design